paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-083-united-states-leadership-against-hiv-aids-tuberculosis-and-malaria.md

     (iii) other subcategories, as appropriate.

-(2) **2013 through 2024 studies** — The studies required to be submitted by September 30, 2014, and annually thereafter through September 30, 2024, shall include, in addition to the elements set forth under paragraph (1), the following elements:
+(2) **2013 through 2025 studies** — The studies required to be submitted by September 30, 2014, and annually thereafter through March 25, 2025, shall include, in addition to the elements set forth under paragraph (1), the following elements:

   (A) A plan for conducting cost studies of United States assistance under [section 2151b–2 of this title](./chapter-032-foreign-assistance.md#section-2151b-2) in partner countries, taking into account the goal for more systematic collection of data, as well as the demands of such analysis on available human and fiscal resources.